aweiteka/UATFramework/README.md

 1. Familiarize yourself with [Behave documentation](http://pythonhosted.org/behave/)
 1. Understand how the examples work in this repo.
-1. Make a copy of the configuration file and customize: `cp uat.cfg.sample uat.cfg`
+1. Make a copy of the configuration file and customize: `cp config/uat.cfg.sample config/uat.cfg`
-1. Create an `ansible_inventory` file for any hosts remote commands are run on: `cp ansible_inventory.sample ansible_inventory`
+1. Create an `ansible_inventory` file for any hosts remote commands are run on: `cp config/ansible_inventory.sample config/ansible_inventory`
 1. Install python dependencies using pip.
 You may need to install python-devel and gcc first.

-        [sudo] yum install -y python-devel gcc
-        [sudo] pip install -r requirements.txt
+        [sudo] yum install -y pip python-devel gcc [sudo] pip install -r requirements.txt

 1. Execute tests (assumes current working directory is base of this repo)